 Routine maintenance can be costly, but it’s necessary to prolong the life and protect the function of the home systems and appliances.
 To that end, many home warranty policies offer incentives, coverage of, or reimbursement for scheduling regular cleaning and safety checks of covered systems and appliances.

 Homeowners are advised to read a home warranty policy’s fine print carefully to understand the extent of coverage.

 Much like the privacy policies on apps and the repayment clauses on mortgages, a home warranty contract is something that should be read slowly and carefully so the homeowner fully understands what coverage is included.
 Pay especially close attention to the fine print or caveats noted by asterisks and even tinier print at the bottom.
 It’s better to know beforehand if the covered pest invasions exclude termites, carpenter ants, and rats—in other words, the pests that are most likely to appear.

 The best home warranty coverage for you depends on different factors, including your budget and your home’s age.

-Older homes have older systems and older appliances.
-Even if those systems and appliances have been updated, the updates have been fitted into a home that was built for a different time.
-New ductwork that replaced a radiator-based heating system can be well done, but the spaces into which the ductwork has been forced wasn’t built for it, so complications can arise.
+Older homes typically have older systems and older appliances.
+Even if those systems and appliances have been updated, the updates have been fitted into a home that may have been built with outdated specifications and building codes.
+New ductwork that replaced a radiator-based heating system can be well done, but the spaces into which the ductwork has been forced weren’t built for it, so complications can arise.
 An updated electrical panel and upgraded service may overtax aged circuits that were designed to handle less of a charge.
 In an older, well-maintained home, a home warranty is a great option to protect the homeowner from the natural aging process of the systems.